 - Am I a risk to friends and family once I return home?

-- The amount administered is so low that by the time you leave the clinic you would be considered safe to your friends, family, and the environment.
+- The amount radioactivity we would administer is so low that even if you leave right after you dose you would be considered safe to your friends, family and the environment.

 - Will there be any lasting effects from the radiation?